kiiirtiiii/music-player/README.md

 There're some area which need improvement.
 I'll work on this again and will try to improve them.

+# To Run this project you've to:
+1. Download this "as zip" to your local machine
+2. Make sure you've python installed in your system and have an upgraded version of pip.
+3. Install the following modules in your system using the command "pip install *MODULE NAME*"
+    1. ttkthemes
+    2. pygame
+    3. mutagen
+    4. tkinter (it may be possible that it's already installed in your system)
+4. Run "music_player.py"

 ## Screenshots of the project :

 ![Screenshot (124)](https://user-images.githubusercontent.com/61161878/84368423-30a8e880-abf3-11ea-82f2-cb09b98ef5b7.png)